qhjqhj00/SIGIR2021-Pchatbot/README.md

 Pchatbot has two subsets, named PchatbotW and PchatbotL, built from open-domain Weibo and judicial forums respectively.Since the data volume of each sub-data set is too large, we divided each sub-data set into 10 equal parts according to the number of users, and named them PchatbotW-i and PchatbotL-i.
 ### Dataset Statistics

-The detailed data of the data set is shown in the following table:
+The detailed statistics of Pchatbot is shown in the following table:

 |                         | PchatbotW     | PchatbotL     | PchatbotW-1 | PchatbotL-1 |
 |-------------------------|---------------|---------------|-------------|-------------|